vancetang/jms-test/README_en.md

 - **MessageSender**: Responsible for sending messages and checking the MQ connection status before sending
 - **MessageReceiver**: Responsible for receiving and processing messages and checking the MQ connection status before processing
 - **MqConnectionService**: Manages the MQ connection status and provides a reconnection mechanism
-- **JmsLifecycleManagerService**: Manages the lifecycle of JMS listeners based on the MQ connection status
+- **JmsLifecycleManagerService**: Manages the lifecycle of the JMS listener based on the MQ connection status

-## To-Do and Future Testing Plans
+## To-Do Items and Future Testing Plans

 The following are tests and feature extensions that can be performed in the future: